 All man-made problems can be traced to primitive ancestors who turned natural dopamine-induced survival behaviors into addictions.
 The survival behaviors (that Homo sapiens share with chimpanzees) correlate with Abraham Maslow’s deficiency needs for food, sex, safety (power/fear), acceptance (approval/attention), and esteem (status).

-Researchers have already established that hordes of people use food, gambling, and power to trigger the exact same dopamine that junkies trigger with heroin.
+Researchers have already established that hordes use food, gambling, and power to trigger the exact same dopamine junkies trigger with heroin.
 Same dopamine, same self-deceptions, same denials.
 After all is said and done, there is only one addiction and it’s to dopamine.

-It’s only a question of time until the list of addictions is expanded to include approval, attention, status, money, and religion addictions.
-(Mandatory disclaimer: Genuinely religious/spiritual individuals are kind, compassionate, forgiving, non judgmental, and humane.
-Religion addicts use religion to trigger dopamine.)
+It’s only a question of time until the list of addictions is expanded to include approval, attention, status, money, and belief systems.

-To feed their insatiable, dopamine-induced cravings, money and power addicts exacerbated our species’ plight by exploiting the addictive needs of the masses.
-The more powerful the dopamine triggers, the more obscene the profits, the more depraved the addicts who competed to create and supply popular addictions to legal and illegal drugs, gambling, prostitution, pornography, status symbols, religion, and money.
-So it’s no accident that the planet is in the clutches of powerful criminals, religious fanatics, and duplicitous billionaires who owe their fortunes to pushing highly addictive dopamine-triggering legal and illegal substances, services, and belief systems.
+To feed dopamine-induced cravings, money and power addicts exacerbated our species’ plight by exploiting the addictive needs of the masses.
+The more powerful the dopamine triggers, the more obscene the profits, the more depraved the addicts competing to create and supply addictions to legal and illegal drugs, gambling, prostitution, pornography, status symbols, religion, and money.
+So it’s no accident the planet is in the clutches of powerful criminals, religious fanatics, and duplicitous billionaires who owe their fortunes to pushing dopamine-triggering legal and illegal substances, services, and belief systems.

 Money and power addicts will never accept that they are the most destructive of all addicts because, as mentioned, the symptoms exhibited by all addicts include self-deception and denial.
 To complicate matters, the money and power addicts control the institutions that determine the definition of addictions.
 Which explains why junkies have to hide their needles and risk getting arrested, while power/money addicts are free to flaunt their dopamine triggers and profit from getting away with murder.